cxbxmxcx/Agentic-Behavior-Trees/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Python 3.8+](https://img.shields.io/badge/python-3.8+-blue.svg)](https://www.python.org/downloads/)

+> Featured in the book [AI Agents In Action](https://www.manning.com/books/ai-agents-in-action) by Micheal Lanham

 An open-source framework for building and orchestrating complex agent workflows using behavior trees.
 ABT provides a structured approach to creating multi-agent systems with sophisticated decision-making capabilities.

+## Introduction to Behavior Trees

+Behavior trees are a powerful pattern originally developed for robotics and game AI.
+First introduced by Rodney A. Brooks in 1986, they provide a structured way to control complex, autonomous systems using a hierarchical tree of nodes.

+Unlike other AI control systems, behavior trees operate on the principle of success and failure.
+Each node in the tree executes and returns either success or failure, which determines the flow of execution through the tree.
+The execution flows from top to bottom and left to right, with behavior determined by the type of nodes and their arrangement.

+### Core Components of Behavior Trees

 ```mermaid
 graph TD